 #2 All the clothes you own

 When packing for an entire year, you’re going to need clothes to carry you through all the different seasons, not to mention the many different outfit choices you need for nights out.
-And while it’s tempting to dump your entire wardrobe into your suitcase, you should resist the urge.

 Not only is wardrobe space very limited in student accommodation, you probably won’t even wear half the items you take with you.
 Most students will tell you that half your time at university is spent in a dressing gown.